DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/dfc.rst

 * `LFNPFNConvention`: default `Strong`.
 * `ResolvePFN`: default `True`.
 Deprecated
 * `SecurityManager`: default `NoSecurityManager`.
 Manager for authentication
-* `SecurityPolicy` : if `SecurityManager = PolicyBasedSecurityManager`, path to the policy to use
 * `SEManager`: default `SEManagerDB`.
-Managers for the strage elements
+Manager for the storage elements
 * `UniqueGUID`: default `False`.
 If `True`, the GUID has to be unique through the namespace
 * `UserGroupManager`: default `UserAndGroupManagerDB`.
 Managers for groups and users
 * `ValidFileStatus`: default `[AprioriGood,Trash,Removing,Probing]`.
 Status that are valid for Files
-* `ValidReplicaStatus`: default `[AprioriGoodTrashRemovingProbing]`.
+* `ValidReplicaStatus`: default `[AprioriGood,Trash,Removing,Probing]`.
 Status that are valid for Replicas
 * `VisibleFileStatus`: default `[AprioriGood]`.
 By default, only files in this status are returned
 * `VisibleReplicaStatus`: default `[AprioriGood]` By default, only replicas in this status are returned

-In order to use the LHCb handler you should:
+In order to use the LHCb handlers you should choose:

 * `FileManager = FileManagerPs`
 * `DirectoryManager = DirectoryClosure`
 * `UniqueGUID = True`
-* `SecurityManager = PolicyBasedSecurityManager`
+* `SecurityManager = VOMSSecurityManager`
-* `SecurityPolicy = DIRAC/DataManagementSystem/DB/FileCatalogComponents/SecurityPolicies/VOMSPolicy`

 Security Manager